kristopolous/TickTick/README.md

 **Note: This is just a fun hack.** You may want to consider using mature languages like Ruby or Perl to solve actual real life problems.
 Oh who am I kidding, I use whitespace and brainfuck every day.

+# Usage

+Proper usage (if there is such a thing), is to place the following line right after the "shbang" at the top of your script.
+For instance:

+    #!/bin/bash
+    #
+    # Nuclear_meltdown_preventer.sh
+    #
+    # This is really important stuff.
+Don't edit it!
+    #
+    . ticktick.sh

+    ..

+See how that's near the tippity-top?
+That's where it's supposed to go.
+If you put it lower, all bets are off. :-(

 # API

 Arrays